zudsniper/bugs/README.md

 ### Configuration

 The bug reporter is highly configurable through the `BugReporterConfig` object:

+> ⚠️ **SECURITY WARNING**: The example below shows API keys/tokens directly in code for demonstration purposes only. **Never expose sensitive credentials in frontend code**.
+For production applications, use the secure [proxy mode configuration](#🛡️-security-best-practices) instead.

 ```tsx
 import { BugReporter, mergeConfigs, defaultConfigs } from '@zudsniper/bugs';